SolOasis/SolOasisAPIServer-/README.md

 ## Status

-This project is a work in progress, and thus is not stable, in every possible way:
+This project is a work in progress, and thus is not stable.

- * Current error handling is almost non-existant (so most error will lead to a crash)

- * Current API (Bybop_Device) is non-final and will probably change in the future

 ## Authors

 [Ya-Liang Chang](https://github.com/amjltc295)

 ## License

-This project is under BSD 3-clause "New" or "Revised" License.
+MIT

 ## Acknowledgments

-The bybop library was from [Nicolas BRÛLEZ's bybop](https://github.com/N-Bz/bybop)
+I have to thank Dr. Samuel Dickerson and Dr. Ahmed Dallal for their assistance and amazing design of the Senior Design Project course schedule.
+They are really helpful.
+I would also like to thank my teammates Aric, Chris and Sofia.
+Without their great efforts this project would have never been accomplished.